 Jazmyne Boozer, Assistant Editor

-The views and opinions expressed in this editorial are solely those of the original author(s) These views and opinions do not necessarily represent those of Vision Media or North Greenville University.
+The views and opinions expressed on in this article are solely those of the original author.
+These views and opinions do not necessarily represent those of The Vision NGU or North Greenville University.

 Where can one begin when discussing something as heavy as a mass shooting?
 By now, the public knows the facts: A mentally ill former student named Nickolas Cruz went to Marjory Stoneman Douglas High School and took the lives of 17 high school students.
 The shooter pulled the fire alarm, drawing out students into the hallways.
 Since the shooting that happened on Valentine's Day, students and victims have rallied for stricter background checks and increased gun control.

 With every national tragedy, stars, political figures and athletes all say the same politically correct statements.
 The pinnacle of these are: "our thoughts and prayers go out to the victims of..."
 While this may seem like a sentimental statement in the wake of a catastrophe, most of these affluent people do nothing to aid the victims.
 Rather than help, they say this generic line and use the rest of their time to promote a platform.
 For Democrats it's gun control, for Republicans it’s the second amendment.
 Meanwhile, the victims are still grieving.

 Figures like President Donald Trump and Marco Rubio are famous for their "thoughts and prayers" tweets following the aftermath of mass shootings.
 And although prayers may be a good thing to send to the survivors and victims of the shooting; more must be done.

 Through the years the phrase "thoughts and prayers" has seemed to be a way to deviate from a solution.
 It is easy to pray for victims, say the politically correct phrase and hope that it does not happen again; but with 18 school shootings already this year...it's time to talk.